Skip to main content

 the importance of seeing a urologist

-What to Expect at an Annual Exam with a Urologist
+What to Expect When Seeing a Urologist

 A urologist uses various tests and exams to check for abnormalities, including growths, infections, or bladder or kidney stones.